Psychology Course Descriptions

 Every semester.
 Introduction to psychology: its methods, data, and theoretical interpretations in areas of learning, sensory psychology, psychophysiology, individual differences, personality development, and abnormal and social psychology.PSY-P 211 Methods of Experimental Psychology (3 cr.)

-This course will be taught once more, in Summer 2013.
-Students declaring a Psychology major in Fall 2012 or later should not take this course; instead, these students should take PSY-P390/P2??
-Introduction to Psychological Inquiry (described below).
+This course was taught for the last time on IU Kokomo campus in Summer 2013.
+Students declaring a Psychology major in Fall 2012 or later should take PSY-P390/P2??
+Introduction to Psychological Inquiry instead of P211 (described below).
 Credit not to be given for both P211 and Intro to Psychological Inquiry.

 PSY-P 216 Life Span Developmental Psychology (3 cr.)